Normandy Tours: from World War to Camembert

 ©Dieter Basse - Half-Timbered Houses in Normandy

-Along the Norman Coast, from Dieppe in the North of Rouen to Honfleur, Deauville and Cabourg, Normandy was - and still is - one of the main getaway destinations for the Parisians.
-In the 19th century, famous painters such as Eugène Boudin immortalized these weekends in Deauville or Honfleur through the medium of their art.
-Later Monet and Manet – impressionist painters – also tried to reproduce the very special light that shines down on the Norman beaches in the morning, at dawn or on a stormy day.
+In the 19th century, famous painters such as Eugène Boudin immortalized these weekends in Deauville or Honfleur through their art.
+Later Monet and Manet – impressionist painters – also tried to reproduce the very special light that shines down on the Normandy beaches in the morning, at dawn or on a stormy day.

 Bathing Time in Deauville by Eugène Boudin in 1865